ray-abhishek/ticket-management-sys/README.md

 Covers below use cases :-
 1. User can raise a new ticket for any of the listed departments

     ![N|Solid](https://i.imgur.com/gc0GxLO.png)

 2. A new department can be created.

     ![N|Solid](https://i.imgur.com/XNkX3HZ.png)

 3. A ticket can be responded to with further comments and either put on Pending, On Hold or Solved.

      ![N|Solid](https://i.imgur.com/IUzQdg6.png)

 4. Dashboard displays graphical representations on the nature of overall data.
 To do so, it has a pie chart showing how many tickets are in Pending, On Hold and Solved.
 It also has a bar chart showing the tickets department wise.

     ![N|Solid](https://i.imgur.com/4ujUBXh.png)

+I've used React for Frontend and Redux for State Mangement.
+At the backend, I've used Flask and MySQL(Database).

+To Start the App locally,
+Inside directory /reactfrontend/
+1. Activate VirtualEnv by "virtualenv flaskbackend/bin/activate"
+2. Set Environment Variables by "export FLASK_ENV=development" , "export FLASK_APP=server.py" .
+3. Start the server by "flask run"
+4. Inside the directory /reactfrontend/  , execute command -> "npm start"

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).